alabou/bcp-006-01/docs/NMOS With H.264.md

 The following parameter constraints can be used to express limits or preferences specifically defined by Rec.
 ITU-T H.264 and RFC 6184 for H.264 decoders:

 - [Profile](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/#profile)
   - Some H.264 profiles are superset of other profiles.
 From the point of view of Receiver Capabilities such superset profile is assumed to also correspond to the associated subset profiles such that Receiver Capabilities does not have to include the subset profiles.
 The H.264 specification describe the relationship among the profiles.
+If a Receiver does not indicate a `profile` constraint it is assumed as supporting the "Baseline" profile.

 - [Level](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/#level)
   - Some H.264 levels are superset of other levels.
 From the point of view of Receiver Capabilities such superset level is assumed to also correspond to the associated subset levels such that Receiver Capabilities does not have to include the subset level.
 The H.264 specification describe the relationship among the levels.
+If a Receiver does not indicate a `level` constraint it is assumed as supporting level "1".

 - [Packet Transmission Mode](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/#packet-transmission-mode)
+  - Only one mode MUST be specified.
+If a Receiver does not indicate a `packet_transmissin_mode` constraint it is assumed as supporting "single_nal_unit" mode.

 - [Redundant Picture](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/#redundant-picture)
-  - A Receiver declare the redundant-picture capability to indicate to the Sender that it is capable of decoding and using redundant pictures.
-With or without this capability a Receiver is required to decode redundant picture fro teh bitstream even it they are not used by the decoder.
-This capability is mainly an bandwidth  optimisation to indicate to the Sender that redundant picture shall not be sent as the decoder is not capable of using them.
+  - A Receiver declares the redundant-picture capability to indicate to the Sender that it is capable of decoding and using redundant pictures.
+With or without this capability a Receiver MUST be capable of decoding redundant pictures from the bitstream even it they are not used by the decoder.
+This capability allows bandwidth  optimisations, indicating to the Sender that redundant picture shall not be sent as the decoder is not capable of using them.
+This capability MUST comply with the `profile` constraint of the Receiver, a Receiver supporting profiles not allowing redundant pictures, SHALL not set this cconstraint.

 - [MultiFlow Parameter Sets](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/#multiflow-parameter-sets)

+  - A Receiver declares the multi-flow capability to indicate the it supports H.264 streams using various parameter sets.
+As each parameter sets is associated to a specific Flow, this capability indicate that a Receiver is capable of decoding seamlessly H.264 streams where the associated Flow changes dynamically.
+All the parameter sets comply with the `profile-level-id` parameter of the stream associated SDP transport file.
+The parameter sets are specified out-of-band using the `sprop-parameter-sets` attribute of an SDP transport file if the following in-band capability is not declared and both out-of-band and in-band otherwise.

+- [ ] TODO: describe that a Sender always has the ability to switch active parameter sets independently of this capability (unless constrained by IS-11).
+A Receiver not supporting the multi-flow capability would fail a PATCH if more than one parameter sets is provided in the SDP transport file.

 - [In-Band Parameter Sets](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/#in-band-parameter-sets)

+  - A Receiver declares the in-band capability to indicate the it supports H.264 streams producing in-band parameter sets that update or augment the initial out-of-band parameter sets.
+A receiver SHALL not indicate the in-band capability unless it also indicate the multi-flow capability.
+A receiver SHALL be capable of decoding in-band parameter sets and behave according to its capabilities if those are not duplicate of the original out-of-band parameter sets.

 - [ ] TODO: describe that a Sender always has the ability to switch active parameter sets independently of this capability (unless constrained by IS-11).
-A Receiver not supporting the multiflow capability would fail a PATCH if more than one parameter sets is provided in the SDP transport file.
+A Receiver not supporting the in-band capability would become inactive if in-band parameter sets do not match the out-of-band ones.

 - [SAR Supported](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/#sar-supported)

 - [ ] TODO: sar-understood should be assumed to match sar-supported

-When the H.264 decoder has not restriction of profiles or levels, the Receiver can indicate that the parameter is unconstrained, as described in BCP-004-01.
+When the H.264 decoder has no restrictions of profiles or levels, the Receiver can indicate that the parameter is unconstrained, as described in BCP-004-01.
 Otherwise a Receiver can indicate the supported profiles and levels as enumerated string constraints.
 When a profile/level is defined as a superset of other profiles/level, the subset profiles/levels need not be enumerated.

 Other existing parameter constraints, such as the following, are also appropriate to express limitations on supported H.264 video streams: